 The comedy in this lighthearted farce is drawn first from George’s unwillingness to accept his daughter as an adult on the pathway to marriage, and then from the wedding planning.
 Luckily, the film comes hot on the heels of when Steve Martin was still Steve Martin – PLANES TRAINS AND AUTOMOBILES (1987) and DIRTY ROTTEN SCOUNDRELS (1988).

 And Diane Keaton is glowing as George’s understanding wife and mother of his children.
-(Oooh, I’d like to mother her.)
 At times, movie stoops to playing Mother Smarter Than Father, and George is incessantly put upon by many of the characters, but the movie redeems itself with George’s surfeit of poignancy, that he drivels all over us at regular introspective intervals.
 Rather than make us vomit, it hits home all the psychological and pragmatic reasons a father holds so tight to his daughter.

 When daughter Annie (beautiful newcomer Kimberly Williams) announces at the dinner table her intentions to marry a man she met in Rome, all that George sees is his five-year-old girl blathering it.
 (A very funny jolt; a callback to Tracy’s observation that “while she was talking all I could think of was a little girl in brown pigtails and dirty overalls…”) Throughout the film, George makes comments about being “replaced,” about not being needed or heeded any more, but it all boils down to feeling like he has lost his daughter’s love.
 And that’s another welcome departure from WARCs: we don’t feel – and we don’t need to feel – any chemistry between the two people who are actually getting married!
 All our hopes rest on the chemistry between the father and daughter.

 In the final moments, as Annie and her new husband (George Newbern) are leaving the reception, George has reconciled his protective paternal love with his desire for her to feel that same love towards someone else.
 And we feel his sincerity.
 If Steve Martin can sell this story to us childless nullifidians, imagine how he’s making those fathers in the audience weep like repentant sinners.